SFarbolin/quartz/content/index.md

 **Hi there!
 I'm Sean Farbolin.**
 *I like to learn, tinker, make stuff, and [[play]].*

-Welcome!
+Sometimes I do things like build [[solstice-fires|big bonfires]] or [[ukulele|revive thrifted junk.]]

-I recently completed a [[typewriter-apprenticeship|typewriter repair apprenticeship]] at the [Bremerton Typewriter Company](https://typespec.com/).
+In the summer of 2025, I completed a [[typewriter-apprenticeship|typewriter repair apprenticeship]] at the [Bremerton Typewriter Company](https://typespec.com/).
 I plan to add lots more photos and details of my time there.

-I got this site up and working [[how-this-site-works|the way I want it]] to on May 8th, 2025.

 I've set it up as a [[digital-garden|digital garden]] that I can edit on the fly.
+Which means, instead of a nice, clean, polished site, I've starting very simply and growing it over time.
+Much like a real garden, this is site is meant to be a place to wander around in.

+I intentionally don't have a main menu.
+You're gonna have to explore!
+The graph view shows how all the pages connect to each other, so maybe check that out!
+(The Graph View is on top right on desktop, at the bottom on mobile)
+Maybe you want to start exploring by looking at some of my [[tags/projects|projects]].

-Which means instead a super clean polished site, I'm starting very simply and growing it over time.
-It may be sparse now, but I'm trying to add to it.
-I hope you check back in from time to time to see how it evolves!
+It may be sparse now, but I'm adding to it!
+I hope you check back in from time to time to see how it evolves.

-My plan for this site is for it to be a place that's fun to take some time to explore.
-So click around, follow links, and see where you end up!

-I should also say, and this is probably already immediately obvious to you, but I can get kinda wordy.
-I try to reign it in, but hey, this is my site.
-I hope that doesn't deter you though.
-If you want to know about me and what I do (that's why you're here right?) then I hope you stick around for a little while.

 Thanks for visiting my website!
 -Sean

-Maybe you want to start exploring by looking at some of my [[tags/projects|projects]].

 Find me elsewhere:
+[Bluesky](https://bsky.app/profile/farbolin.me)    <- I use this sometimes
-[Bluesky](https://bsky.app/profile/farbolin.me)    <- Where I'm most active at the moment [YouTube](https://www.youtube.com/makeronthemove)    <- I might upload again someday [Twitch](https://www.twitch.tv/makeronthemove)    <- I've done some live shop streams.
+[YouTube](https://www.youtube.com/makeronthemove)    <- I might upload again someday [Twitch](https://www.twitch.tv/makeronthemove)    <- I've done some live shop streams.
 Maybe I will again!
 [Instagram](https://www.instagram.com/makeronthemove/)    <- Not really using anymore